What Will Get You “Cancelled” in Divorce? Don’t Do These 3 Divorce No-Nos.

 3. Don’t take your kids out of state without permission.

 You might have an exciting vacation lined up for your kids, but if that idyllic spot is out of state, you need permission from your co-parent to take them.
-Under New York law, a custodial parent may only remove a minor child from the state, even for vacation, with the non-custodial parent’s consent.
-If that parent says no for some reason, then you can’t go.
-Don’t be tempted to cross state lines in secret – you would be putting your custodial rights at risk.
-Better to find another lovely vacation spot within the state.
+Under New York law, with the non-custodial parent’s consent, a custodial parent may only remove a minor child from the state, even for vacation.
+If that parent says no for some reason, you can’t go.
+Don’t be tempted to cross state lines in secret – you would risk your custodial rights.
+It’s better to find another lovely vacation spot within the state.

 Avoid Getting Cancelled in Divorce